ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 2. If you want to configure TLS termination, get your custom TLS secret ready.
   * To use a TLS certificate that is stored in {{site.data.keyword.cloudcerts_long_notm}}:
       1. Import the certificate to your cluster.
-When you import a certificate, a secret that holds the TLS certificate is automatically created in the `ibm-cert-store` namespace. <p class="note">Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.</p>
+When you import a certificate, a secret that holds the TLS certificate and key is automatically created in the `ibm-cert-store` namespace. <p class="note">Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.</p>
         ```
         ibmcloud oc alb cert deploy --secret-name <secret_name> --cluster <cluster_name_or_ID> --cert-crn <certificate_crn>
         ```
         {: pre}
       2. Copy the secret into the namespace where your app service is deployed.
         ```
         oc get secret <secret_name> -n ibm-cert-store -o yaml | sed 's/default/<new-namespace>/g' | kubectl -n <new-namespace> create -f -
         ```
         {: pre}
-  * To create TLS certificate:
+  * To create a TLS certificate:
       1. Generate a certificate authority (CA) cert and key from your certificate provider.
           * If you have your own domain, purchase an official TLS certificate for your domain.
           * Make sure the [CN](https://support.dnsimple.com/articles/what-is-common-name/){: external} is different for each certificate.
           * If you registered a wildcard domain, generate a wildcard certificate.
           * TLS certificates that contain pre-shared keys (TLS-PSK) are not supported.
-    2. Convert the cert and key into base-64.
-       1. Encode the cert and key into base-64 and save the base-64 encoded value in a new file.
+      2. Encode the cert and key into base-64 and save the base-64 encoded value in a new file.
         ```
         openssl base64 -in tls.key -out tls.key.base64
         ```
         {: pre}
-       2. View the base-64 encoded value for your cert and key.
+      3. View the base-64 encoded value for your cert and key.
         ```
         cat tls.key.base64
         ```
         {: pre}
-    3. Create a Kubernetes secret for your certificate in the namespace where your app services are deployed.
+      4. Create a Kubernetes secret for your certificate in the namespace where your app services are deployed.
+Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.
          ```
          oc create secret tls <secret_name> -n <namespace> --cert=<tls.crt> --key=<tls.key>
          ```
          {: pre}
-         Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.
-         {: note}

 ### Step 3: Create the Ingress resource
 {: #ingress-roks4-public-3}